imkingdavid/prefixed/README.md

 This is an extension for phpBB 3.1 that will add a topic prefix functionality to your board.

 ##Installation
-Until the full extensions architecture is completed in phpBB, installation is manual.
-Here are the steps to follow:
+You can install this on the latest copy of the develop branch (phpBB 3.1-dev) by following the steps below:

 1. Drop the `imkingdavid/` directory and all contents into the `ext/` directory of your phpBB installation (create it if it does not already exist).
-2. Open a new shell/cmd/terminal window and navigate to the /develop/ directory within the root phpBB installation directory.
-3. To ensure that the files were properly uploaded, type `php extensions.php list`.
-You should see imkingdavid/prefixed in the list.
-If not, you may need to clear the cache and try again; othrwise double check that the files are in the proper location.
-4. To enable the extension, type `php extensions.php enable imkingdavid/prefixed`
-5. Now, clear the cache once again.
-6. Run the queries located in schema.sql
+2. Navigate in the ACP to System -> Manage board extensions
+3. Click on the Details page to ensure that your PHP and phpBB versions are compatible with this extension.
+4. Go back to the extensions list and click Enable

 ##Usage
 There is currently no frontend interface for managing topic prefixes, so you will have to manually create them and apply them to topics by creating new rows on the tables added by this extension.
+(Ask me on IRC if you need help.)

 ##Uninstallation
-To disable the Extension, open the shell/cmd/terminal window and run `php extensions.php disable imkingdavid/prefixed`.
-To delete the Extension, open the shell/cmd/terminal window and run `php extensions.php purge imkingdavid/prefixed` *and* delete the /ext/imkingdavid/prefixed/ directory and everything contained within.
+Currently, disabling and purging are, for the most part, the same thing.
+Until the migrations system is done, both disable and purge simply keep the extension from functioning.
+Eventally, disable will keep it from functioning but retain settings and data, whereas purge will go to the next level by removing all data added by the extension.
+To do either, click the appropriate link in the ACP Extension manager you used to install it.

+##Command Line
+You are also welcome to use the cmd/terminal commands available via the `develop/extensions.php` file to enable/disable/purge the extension.
+Syntax is like so:
+`/path/to/phpbb/develop/>php extensions.php enable imkingdavid/prefixed`
+`/path/to/phpbb/develop/>php extensions.php disable imkingdavid/prefixed`
+`/path/to/phpbb/develop/>php extensions.php purge imkingdavid/prefixed`
+To view all extensions you can use:
+`/path/to/phpbb/develop/>php extensions.php list`